floatinghotpot/cordova-admob-pro/README.md

 ## Tips ##

+Some tips from recent stat data, for your reference only.

 - [x] Using AdMob Plugin Pro, will get higher fill rate.
 ![fillrate](doc/admob_fillrate.jpg)

 - [x] Using Interstitial, will earn much better profit.